griffij/OtagoCosmo_publish/README.md

 # OtagoCosmo_publish
-Clean code for for publishing calculations of slip rates from cosmo data in Otago.
+Clean code for publishing calculations of slip rates from cosmo data in Otago.
 Supports:
 Griffin, Stirling, Wilcken and Barrell: Late Quaternary slip rates for the Hyde and Dunstan faults, southern New Zealand: implications for strain migration in a slowly deforming continental plate margin